eurocha/Chat/README.md

 6. Made UI little bit better
   - Made buttonshape.xml to design the buttons for the main page
   - Modified xml files to make UI better

+Instruction

+1. Select Interpreter / Client.
+2. Client page
+- Select the language you want to translate and send the message to interpreter by clicking the send button
+- Check the mailbox to view your translated messages
+3. Interpreter page
+- Check the mailbox to check the message you got
+- Resend translated message to clients by clicking the resend button